OCB7D2D/OcbClaimAutoRepair/README.md

 - Once enabled, you should see a gray outline around the box
 - Wait for it to find a damaged block it can repair (yellow outline)

+## Undead Legacy Support

+This mod is compatibly with Undead Legacy out of the box, e.g. no further compatibility patches are needed.
+But you will need to make sure that this mod loads after the regular undead legacy mods.
+You can e.g. accomplish this simply by *renaming the folder* to `ZClaimAutoRepair`.

 ## Block finding and Repair speed

 Given the big range a repair block covers, finding a specific damaged block